open-network-experiments/models/README.md

-# ONEX (open network experiments)
+# ONEx
-This repository contains vendor agnostic data models for creating open network experiments.
+The ONEx models repository contains vendor agnostic APIs and Data Models for creating open network experiments.

 Get started with these links.
 - [Go sample](#a-go-fabric-and-dataflow-script)